three students sitting in front of campus on the grass

 This will depend on a particular module you’re doing – you will either have seminars/workshops/tutorials in addition to lectures.
 They are held for smaller groups, a maximum of 20 people.
 While lectures are usually only led by tutors, in seminars you would be expected to contribute by taking part in group discussions or exercises.
 Therefore, it’s important to prepare for them in advance so you make the most of the class!

-On the other hand, workshops/tutorials are most likely to happen for STEM students who need a practical demonstration of a particular topic.
+On the other hand, workshops/tutorials are most likely to happen for STEM or Art students who need a practical demonstration of a particular topic or piece of equipment.

 Important note: All lecture and seminar materials should be posted on Blackboard so you can familiarise yourself with the content in advance.
 This will help you to better understand the tutor.